Midjourney Web Design? All About Using AI in Website Design

 Using Midjourney can also save you some time, as you won’t have to create each element manually.
 This makes it great for when you simply don’t have time to tackle everything one at a time.

 However, designing a website is a big undertaking.
-Unless you have experience in the field or an impeccably clear vision of what you want the site to look like, designing everything from scratch can be both a little daunting and riddled with trial and error.
+Unless you have experience in the field or an impeccably clear vision of what you want the site to look like, creating design from scratch can be both a little daunting and riddled with trial and error.

 You should also bear in mind that the AI is, when all is said and done, a bot.
 Even the best Midjourney prompts for web design probably won’t have the same amount of creative synergy and the exchange of ideas as when two people interact.
 Hiring a professional designer, while costly in some cases, allows for a natural flow of ideas and for a project to be shaped organically.

-Midjourney used to have a free trial, but unfortunately it has been suspended due to abuse by certain users.
-We sincerely hope it does come back at some point, because it’s a wonderful feature that really allows you to discover all the power of this platform.
+Midjourney used to have a free trial, but unfortunately it has been suspended because of abuse by certain users.
+We sincerely hope it does come back at some point, because it’s a wonderful feature that allows you to discover all the power of this platform.

 That being said, Midjourney has various different subscription plans that will definitely fit anyone’s budget.